innolitics/rdm/rdm/init_files/documents/software_plan.md

 ## Configuration Management Plan

-All source code and regulatory documents shall be kept within the Git repository.
+All source code and regulatory documents shall be kept within the git repository.

-Most software projects have build-time or run-time software dependencies that are not stored in Git.
-Each class of these dependencies are configuration items and must be identified in one of the following sub-sections [[62304:5.1.9.a and 62304:8.1.1]].
-The versions of all configuration items shall be specified in files stored in this Git repository [[this ensures we can retrieve the history of all configuration items using the Git history, as needed per 62304:8.3 and 62304:8.1.3]].
+Most software projects have build-time or run time software dependencies that are not stored in Git.
+Each class of these dependencies must be identified in one of the following sub-sections [[62304:5.1.9.a and 62304:8.1.1]].
+The versions of all configuration items shall be specified in files stored in this git repository [[this ensures we can retrieve the history of all configuration items using the git history, as needed per 62304:8.3 and 62304:8.1.3]].

 TODO: The project lead should keep an up-to-date list of classes of configuration items here.
 A few example sections are listed below.
 This should include tools or settings used to develop the software.